bbeeken/HelpDeskAiAgent/README.md

 curl "http://localhost:8000/tickets/by_user?identifier=user@example.com"
 ```

+Tool endpoints validate request bodies against each tool's `inputSchema` using
+JSON Schema.
+Payloads missing required fields or with incorrect types return a
+`422 Unprocessable Entity` response.

 `tickets_by_timeframe` lists tickets filtered by status and age.
 Provide a
 number of `days` and optional `status` such as `open` or `closed`.